dmobjects-web-and-app-design/BamboraSDK/README.md

 bambora-na-dotnet
 =================

-Follow readme information from Bambora.NA.SDK GitHub page in https://github.com/bambora-na/bambora-na-dotnet
+This is a customization of Bambora.NA.SDK from https://github.com/bambora-na/bambora-na-dotnet to support sub-merchants.